⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How LLY Makes Money

-• Revenue growth is propelled by the successful launch and expanding market penetration of new blockbuster drugs, particularly in high-growth therapeutic segments.
+• Revenue growth is driven by the successful launch and adoption of innovative new medicines, particularly those addressing large patient populations.

 Revenue Breakdown